 Most of the practice of creative methods is being done outside the traditional educational institutions by consulting firms and by persons in companies who have been trained in creative problem solving methods.
 In universities not much has changed since 1950, when the distinguished psychologist J. P. Guilford in his inaugural address as president of the American Psychological Association stated that education’s neglect of the subject of creativity was appalling.

 Adding to this sequence of events is the fact that textbooks are at least three years out of date when they are published and . . . educational systems were the slowest adopters of innovation.
 Thus, we see that educational institutions need a strong dose of creative problem solving.

-What are some ways then as educators that we foster creativity in our classrooms?
+What are some ways then, as educators, that we promote creativity in our classrooms?